COSC1107-CT/pytomata-marker/README.md

 > [!WARNING]
 > This function must be called `construct_questions_and_solutions` and define one parameter,
 > used internally to pass an individual student module.
-> This facilitates pairing each student's submissions against the same respective marking functions.
+> This facilitates pairing each student’s submissions against the same respective marking functions.

 This function returns a sequence of tuples specifying the label, total value, question and solution functions for each question.
 The functions should correspond to those defined by the [questions](#questions) and [solutions](#solutions) scripts, respectively.